Magnetic elastomers as specific soft actuators -- predicting particular modes of deformation from selected configurations of magnetizable inclusions: Specific discrete arrangements of particulate inclusions and overall mechanical response

 To expand on Ref.~\onlinecite{fischer2020}, we now also discuss the case of double-stranded helical configurations, inspired by the structure of DNA.
 These configurations are generated by inserting additional inclusions at each step in the $\mathbf{\hat{z}}$-direction at $-\mathbf{r}_{helix}(z)$.
 We note that for $r_{helix}=0.05R$ the distance between the two strands is $0.1 R < 0.12 R$ and thus slightly below our generally imposed minimal distance between any two inclusions of radius $0.02R$.
 Besides, the double-stranded helical configurations contain twice the amount of magnetizable inclusions, see Fig.~\ref{fig:helical_configs} for the resulting configurations.

 As we observe, the deformational response for the helical configurations (see the first two columns of Fig.~\ref{fig:helical_results}) shows a pattern familiar from the chain-like arrangements, namely a magnetostrictive reduction in volume ($ u^{\bot}_{00} < 0 $, except for $\nu=0.5$), contraction along the magnetization direction ($ u^{\bot}_{20} < 0 $) and mainly tangential displacements towards the equatorial plane ($ u^{\theta}_{10} > 0 $), see Fig.~\ref{fig:helical_results}(a), (b), and (c), respectively.
 In the case of auxetic materials of $\nu=-0.5$, we find $ u^{\theta}_{10} \approx 0 $.
 Overall, these characteristics appear conceivable because from a coarser point of view, the configurations to some extent resemble chain-like arrangements.
 Yet, in addition, all these configurations generate an overall twist-type deformational response as quantified by $u^{\varphi}_{10} $ in Fig.~\ref{fig:helical_results}(d).
+The magnitude of this mode is almost independent of the Poisson ratio, as also discussed in Ref.~\onlinecite{fischer2020}.

 Concerning the newly addressed double-stranded helical configurations, in general, the magnitudes of all deformational modes depicted in Fig.~\ref{fig:helical_results} are increased when compared to the single-stranded ones without changing the qualitative behavior.
 A slight exception is given by $ u^{\theta}_{10} > 0 $ for $\nu = -0.5$, see Fig.~\ref{fig:helical_results}(c).
 In particular, concerning the resulting twist-type deformation, $ u^{\varphi}_{10} $ is increased in magnitude by approximately $52.7\%$ and $92.2\%$ for $r_{helix}=0.05R$ and $r_{helix}=0.1R$, respectively, see Fig.~\ref{fig:helical_results}(d).
 Consequently, the double-stranded helical configurations are preferred relatively to the single-stranded ones, if a twist-type deformation of stronger extent is desired and the number of magnetizable inclusions is not restricted.